So you don’t have a lot of money to invest, but you really want to start your private practice NOW? Or maybe yesterday?

 Set up a phone system:

 Some therapists use their cell phones with a professional greeting.
-Others use google voice.
+Others use google voice or another .

 Note: If you’re concerned about HIPAA compliance with your phone or other private practice technology, do a little research.
-First find out whether or not you need to be HIPAA compliant.
+First find out whether or not your particular practice needs to be HIPAA compliant.
 If you have questions about HIPAA and technology, check out tameyourpractice.com.
 Rob Reinhardt has tons of free resources there about technology and private practice.
 If you want to pay for some of his advice, he can save you hours of research time.
 I paid for his advice myself when expanded my practice.

 Set up a video system:

-You can offer video sessions for free if that’s something you’re trained to do by signing up for VSee or another free video platform.
+You can offer video sessions for free if that’s something you’re trained to do by signing up for a free video platform.
+New platforms are showing up every month so stay up-to-date here.

 Set up a bank account: